shakti365/IDS-PRFCM-Clustering/README.md

 ![alt tag](https://github.com/shakti365/IDS-PRFCM-Clustering/blob/master/resources/PRFCM_objfun.png)

+### Usage

+- Clone this repository
+- Download the data from [this link](https://drive.google.com/open?id=1RERbch_-SzJpjmW19V7jlEj64qmiYqvv)
+- Make sure you have Java installed
+- To run the PRFCM clustering compile and execute `IntrusionDetectionSystem.java` file
+- To run the FCM clustering compile and execute `FCM.java` file
+- (Optional) In order to re-create the auxillary files use the `NearestNeighbour.java` file

 ### Dataset

 The experiments are performed on NSL-KDD Train and Test Dataset.
 These dataset were pre-processed and normalized before use.
 It can be obtained from the following source.